Frequently Asked Questions

 The former CSIRO Textile and Fibre Technology facility at 1 Henry St, Belmont has been sold to development company Up Property.
-The site is being demolished as part of the sale conditions to ensure the land is in a safe condition for the new owner.
+As part of the sale conditions, CSIRO is undertaking demolition and remediation of the site, to ensure the land is in a safe condition for the new owner.

 As a responsible property owner, CSIRO must ensure the Belmont site is in a safe condition prior to handing it over to a new owner.
 This includes removing any potentially hazardous materials located on the site.

 The project involves demolishing all buildings and services within the CSIRO Belmont site and safely removing materials like asbestos from this area in line with current requirements and regulations.
-Demolition started in July 2016.
-As of November 14, 2016, almost half of the work has been completed.
+Demolition was completed in 2017 and soil remediation work is underway.

 Works will be carried out Monday to Friday, between 7am and 5pm.
 Weekend work (Saturdays, 9am to 3pm), will be kept to a minimum.

-CSIRO has engaged the services of Greencap, Australia’s largest risk mitigation and Compliance Company, to manage the project.
+CSIRO has engaged the services of EnviroPacific Services and Jacobs to manage the project.
 Both organisations are committed to ensuring the safety of our workers and the local community during the works and will carry out all works in line with current regulations and WorkSafe requirements.

 We understand the works will have an impact on local residents, especially in relation to noise, dust and traffic.
 A range of measures are in place during the works to minimise impacts on the community.